JimDesu/basis-lang/spec.md

 **A CREATE obligation belongs to a call boundary, and a lambda is not one.** Lambda forms (&sect;8.4) accept an explicit capture list, written after the parameter list separated by `/`: `:<args / captures>{body}`.
 Each entry in the capture list carries a mode marker per the named-context rule of &sect;6.2 &mdash; `'name`, `&name`, or bare `name` for CREATE, UPDATE, and READ respectively.

 **Only READ and UPDATE modes are admitted in lambda capture lists; CREATE is forbidden.** Capturing a CREATE obligation into a lambda is not meaningful, for two related reasons.
-First, a CREATE capture is definitionally a reference to `D` aimed at crossing `D`'s boundary, which the self-reference rule (&sect;8.4) exists to reject.
+First, a CREATE capture is definitionally a reference to the defining command's frame aimed at crossing that frame's boundary, which the self-reference rule (&sect;8.4) exists to reject.
 Second, lambdas have multi-invocation semantics &mdash; deferring a CREATE write to "whenever the lambda runs" would either have multiple lambda invocations attempt to write the same slot multiple times (violating the write-once rule) or have one invocation discharge the obligation while others receive a slot already-written (defeating the meaning of the capture).
 The CREATE obligation is to write at a specific call boundary in the defining frame, and the lambda capture list cannot carry that obligation across the construction boundary.
 The rejection diagnostic names the replacing idiom: give the lambda its own CREATE parameter and let the invoker route the value.

 The mode-and-taint discipline composes with the capture mechanisms uniformly.
 A captured READ or UPDATE value &mdash; captured via a lambda's slash list &mdash; carries the defining-frame slot's taint into the closure body; the closure's invocations operate on the captured value at the captured-mode contract, with the taint discipline preserved.